ChaabaneAnas/Country-Metrics/README.md

 # Country Metrics

-A simple interactive web app, that allow users to add remove ,edit books and update their progress
+A web app that provides multiple information's about every country in the world, and could be filtered by Continent

 ## Overview